setsumi/ublacklist-nospam/README.md

 # uBlacklist-nospam

-Fork made to disable forced subscriptions update on each browser restart.
+⚠️ **Fork made to disable forced subscriptions update on each browser restart** ⚠️

+---

 [简体中文](README.zh-CN.md)